s3n0/e2scripts/LGTV-RS232/README.md

 Notes
 =====

-After restarting the set-top box, the shell-script will be run via the algorithm in "Standby.py" only after the second activation of standby (tested on OpenATV).
-I haven't found out yet why.
+After rebooting the set-top box, immediately after the first standby activation, the user's shell-script (via the "Standby.py" algorithm) will not be run for the purpose of switching LG TV on / off.
+I haven't found out yet why (tested on OpenATV/Enigma only).
 So don't worry if the TV doesn't turn off after the set-top box is restarted (first standby activation, after rebooting the set top box).
 Try it again and then it will still work.

-If you are using a USB <> RS232 adapter, the port name can also be `/dev/ttyUSB[0123]` and in the case of ARM chipsets, if the serial interface is built in, can it be identified in the Linux system as `/dev/ttyAMA[0123]`.
+If you are using a USB <> RS232 adapter, the port name can also be `/dev/ttyUSB[0123]`.

+If the serial interface is built-in for set-top-boxes with an ARM chipset, then the serial port can be `/dev/ttyAMA[0123]`.